-Dental bonding involves using a composite resin material to fix minor damage to the denticles, such as cracking, chipping.
+Dental bonding, a cosmetic service, involves using a composite resin material to fix minor damage to the denticles, such as cracking, chipping.
 Usually, a tooth-colored composite resin is used.
 Madison Family Dental Associates will help to guide your way through dental bonding by explaining if it is something you need and why you may need it.

 Why Is Dental Bonding Used?